+This time I’m sharing a new recipe I tried that got rave reviews a few times in a row – this Harissa-Tahini Roasted Cauliflower.
 I based it off a menu description I saw at a cafe.
 I didn’t order it at the time so all I had to go on were the listed ingredients and a few Google searches!

 Did you know that tahini is one of the foods with the highest amounts of non-dairy calcium?
-Sesame seeds contain 88mg of calcium per tablespoon (that equals almost 10% of your RDV if you’re a woman)!
+Tahini is made from ground sesame seeds, which contain 88mg of calcium per tablespoon (that equals almost 10% of your RDV if you’re a woman)!

 Tahinini is also a source of healthy mono- and polyunsaturated fats and is also a source of plant-based iron.
-The harissa-tahini sauce is also great for other foods – I tossed my leftover sauce with some ground pork and it was epic!
+The healthy fats and high vitamin and mineral content make tahini an easy and delicious way to boost the nutritional benefits of cauliflower.
+The harissa-tahini sauce is also great for other foods – I tossed my leftover sauce with some ground pork and it was epic.

 You’ll want to look for raw and organic tahini if possible.
 If you can’t find it locally, you can definitely order it online to make sure you’re getting a high quality product.
 If you’re up to it, you can even try making your own tahini at home and use it in this recipe!

 If you like this recipe and want to start incorporating more gut healthy foods into your diet, make sure to download my free 101 Gut Healing Foods list.
 Different foods can affect your health both positively and negatively….but small adjustments can lead to big changes!

 With this list of 101 foods, you’ll know exactly what to focus on for a healthy gut so you can eliminate bloating, headaches, skin conditions, alleviate autoimmune flare-ups, and overall feel better and more comfortable and confident in your body.
 Download it now!